Quiri/quiri.github.io/_posts/2015-08-16-r-in-big-data-pipeline.md

 * HiveTask2: Upload it back to Hive as soon as the above job finishes (table names "awesome" partitioned by timestamp)

-and you wanna do this job everyday in a easily debuggable fashion with fancy workflow UI.
+and you wanna do this job everyday in an easily debuggable fashion with fancy workflow UI.

 That's super easy, just run